VIP-Group/OCD_sim/README.md

 We highly recommend you to execute the code step-by-step (using MATLAB?s debug mode) in order to get a detailed understanding of the simulator.

-# Version 0.1 (September 5, 2016) - studer@cornell - initial version for public access
+# Version 0.1 (September 5, 2016) - studer@cornell.edu - initial version for public access